oyvind-kodehode/kodehode-notes/javascript.md

 `.every`

-  - Checks if _all_ the elems passes the test
+  - Checks if _all_ the elements passes the test
   - Returns a bool
   - Needs a function as an argument
   - `array.every(function)`